eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 When the Ankaios Server gets an UpdateStateRequest with a non empty update_mask, the Ankaios Server replaces each field of its DesiredState listed in the update_mask, with the value of the same field of the newState from the UpdateStateRequest.

+Comment:
+If one field from the update_mask is not present in the DesiredState, this field is created.
+This can include any amount of parent fields.
+If one field from the update_mask is not present in the newState, this field is deleted from the DesiredState.

 Tags:
 - ControlInterface